BRdhanani/Gutenberg-Block-Development-Demo/README.md

 - index.js

 **index.php**
-You can create this file wnywhere you want and include it in your theme's functions.php file.
+You can create this file anywhere you want and include it in your theme's functions.php file.
 In index.php file you need to create one function in which you need to register your script first using ``` wp_register_script ``` function and add one another function named ``` register_block_type ``` which contains your namespace as a first parameter and array of scripts as a second parameter.

 **index.js**
 In js file you can write code for all the custom blocks you want to add inside default function named registerBlockType. you also need to import some packges from wordpress before you start writing any codes.